ImperialCollegeLondon/ReCoDE-penalised-reg/docs/5-chapter-3.md

 plot(apply(glasso_model$coefficients, 2, function(x) length(which(x!=0))), type="l", xlab="Lambda index", ylab = "Number non-zero")
 abline(v = which.max(glasso_df$classification_rate), col = "red")
 ```
-The best model appears to be the one at the $\lambda$ index of $95$, achieving a peak classification score of $89.6%$ using $23 genes$.
+The best model appears to be the one at the $\lambda$ index of $95$, achieving a peak classification score of $89.6\%$ using $23$ genes.
 This is another example highlighting the downside of applying only groupwise sparsity.
-By being forced to pick all variables in a group as active, we are using a lot of noise variables to form our prediction, leading to a decrease in the classification accuracy of $4%$ in comparison to the lasso.
+By being forced to pick all variables in a group as active, we are using a lot of noise variables to form our prediction, leading to a decrease in the classification accuracy of $4\%$ in comparison to the lasso.
 The added complexity of applying a group penalty does not yield any benefit over the simpler lasso.
 We now turn to SGL to see if this can resolve some of these issues.

-**Q4: apply the group lasso to the colitis data**
+**Q4: apply the group lasso to the colitis data.**

 ## Sparse-group lasso (SGL)
 The `SGL` package crashes R when applied to the colitis dataset.
 This appears to be a bug in the package.
 Instead, we will use the `sgs` package, which fits SGS models.
 SGS models can be reduced to SGL models by using constant weights (as indicated by the choice of `v_weights` and `w_weights` below).